its-felix/GW2LogAnalysis/README.md

 ## OUTPUT:
-Two spreadsheet formats will be created, .csv and .xlsx, with content based on your user settings.
+Two spreadsheet formats will be created, .csv and .xlsx, with content based on your user main.java.com.bloodybade4.gw2loganalysis.settings.
 The .xlsx file is an Excel spreadsheet document that is already formatted with sortable tables and averaging formulas, .csv has been left as an output in case users are missing Excel, but is merely a comma separated document.

 ### Features
 - Integrates Elite Insights to parse directly from .zevtc files. _Must have Elite Insights downloaded locally._